Encapsulated papillary carcinoma of the breast

 The exact cause of encapsulated papillary carcinoma is unknown.
 Like many other tumours, it likely results from changes in the DNA of breast cells, causing them to grow abnormally.

 Doctors diagnose encapsulated papillary carcinoma by examining a tissue sample under a microscope.
 This sample is typically taken through a biopsy, where a small piece of tissue is removed from the lump and studied for signs of cancer.
-Additional tests, like imaging scans, may also be used to get a clearer picture of the tumour’s size and location.
+Additional tests, such as imaging scans, may also be used to obtain a clearer picture of the tumour’s size and location.

 Pathologists divide encapsulated papillary carcinoma into three levels or grades: low nuclear grade (grade 1), intermediate nuclear grade (grade 2), and high nuclear grade (grade 3).
 The nuclear grade is determined by looking at a part of the cell called the nucleus and comparing it to the cells normally found in the breast.
-They also look for the number of mitotic figures (tumour cells dividing to create new tumour cells).
+They also look for the number of mitotic figures (dividing tumour cells).

 The nuclear grade is important because high grade (grade 3) encapsulated papillary carcinoma is associated with a higher risk of developing invasive cancer compared to a tumour with a low nuclear grade (grade 1).